MatiasElo/ofp/README.md

 Intent and purpose:
 -------------------------------------------------------------------------------

-OpenFastPathGen2 is a code design exercise intended to provide an overall improvement of functionality offered by OpenFastPath project while exploring utilization in small devices.
+OpenFastPathGen2 is an effort to provide an overall improvement of API and functionality offered by OpenFastPath project while exploring its utilization in small devices or multi-stack setups.

 OpenFastPathGen2 does not target the API or design compatibility with OpenFastPath project.
-More, rapid API or design changes are expected as part of the new incubation phase.

 OpenFastPath general info
 ===============================================================================